How We Romanticize Dysfunction (and Call It Love)

 If you’ve ever felt anxious instead of at ease in a relationship, questioned whether your basic needs were “too much,” or stayed because you were told love requires sacrifice—this is for you.

-“Love is a combination of care, commitment, knowledge, responsibility, respect and trust.” —Bell Hooks
+“Love is a combination of care, commitment, knowledge, responsibility, respect and trust.” —bell hooks

 Why Romanticizing Dysfunction Keeps People Stuck